Treatment – Substance Abuse

 —Helene D’Jay, LPC, Newport Academy Clinical Director, East Coast Campus

-Do we use prescription medications to treat teen substance abuse?
+Do we use prescription medications in teenage substance abuse treatment?

 Prescription medication is rarely the answer to teen substance abuse.
 However, many teens suffering from teen substance abuse also have a co-occurring disorder.
 As a result, they are not only diagnosed with a substance use disorder.
 They are also diagnosed with a mental health disorder, such as depression or anxiety.
 Hence, this is sometimes referred to as having a dual diagnosis.